msyamkumar/cs220-f21-projects/lab-p5/README.md

 import datetime

 def get_number_of_days(start_date, end_date):
-    """Gets the number of days between the start_date and end_date""" day1 = datetime.datetime.strptime(start_date, '%m/%d/%Y') # The second argument is a format string to tell the function how to process the date string day2 = datetime.datetime.strptime(end_date, '%m/%d/%Y')
+    """Gets the number of days between the start_date (in 'mm/dd/yyyy' format) and end_date (in 'mm/dd/yyyy' format)""" day1 = datetime.datetime.strptime(start_date, '%m/%d/%Y') # The second argument is a format string to tell the function how to process the date string day2 = datetime.datetime.strptime(end_date, '%m/%d/%Y')
     delta = day2 - day1